larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 In order to scale the function, except for plenary fora as described above, moderators are not expected to always actively monitor all communications.
-Instead, they will process reports from participants.
+In general, they will process reports from participants.

 **Area Directors** are expected to resolve conflicts as described here and